Pan Scroll Zoom 4: Pezo von Ellrichshausen

 MP: In those terms, the motivation can be almost anything, as long as it is then translated into architectonic elements, grammar and meaning.
 It could be an inventory of leaves, stones, clouds or stains on a wall.
 This somehow follows Leonardo’s advice in his Treatise on Painting.
 The problem, though, is not how to start but how to finish a building – or a painting.
 We believe that the ability to solve problems and to train judgement is fundamental given the shortness of education.

 SvE: The distance forced by the pandemic did not really affect our pedagogy.
-We are reading more and returning to some veiled sources (cloister surveys and garden paintings), which are now translated into little paper models and sketches.
+We are reading more and returning to sources (cloister surveys and garden paintings) that are now translated into little paper models and sketches.
 The collective repository of ideas remained the same.

-FG: I am very intrigued by your profound knowledge of the history of art and how you mobilise it in architecture, as evident in your clarification about Frankenthaler and not Pollock, who was my superficial go-to reference… You mention that your preparatory action establishes the course of the design studio.
-Could it be seen also as a way for your students to unlearn and distance themselves from what they might have accumulated in previous design studios?
-This exercise and the ways in which the project is developed seem to give much more agency to the design capacities and sensibilities of each student, rather than perpetuating what in many schools have been systems to externalise choices, such as relying on data, or waiting for the functional programme to dictate form?
+FG: I am very intrigued by your profound knowledge of the history of art and how you mobilise it in architecture, as evident in your clarification about Frankenthaler and not Pollock, who was my superficial go-to reference… You mention that your preparatory actions establish the course of the design studio.
+Could they also be seen as a way for your students to unlearn and distance themselves from what they have accumulated in previous design studios?
+This exercise and the ways in which the project is developed seem to give much more agency to the design capacities and sensibilities of each student, rather than perpetuating systems used in many schools to externalise choices, such as relying on data, or waiting for the functional programme to dictate form.